minnuss/BMI_Calculator/README.md

-# Expanding Cards
+# BMI Calculator

-TITLE - Expanding Cards
+TITLE - BMI Calculator

-About - Expanding card widget
+About - BMI Calculator with options to choose male or female and enter age.

 TECHNOLOGIES USED:

 - HTML5
 - Google Fonts
 - CSS3 with Sass
 - JavaScript